The Continuous Update Project

 Future plans & 5-year strategy

-Once the central database has been fully updated with all cancer types in about 2015, it will be made available to the wider scientific community.
+Once the central database has been fully updated with all cancer types, in 2017, it will be made available to the wider scientific community.
 This will allow the vital information it holds regarding the prevention of cancer by food, nutrition and physical activity to be accessed anywhere in the world.
 Not only will this help spread our cancer prevention messages to a larger audience but it will help researchers determine which areas of cancer prevention require further investigation.

 This, and the fact that much more research is being carried out in the area of cancer prevention, means that in future even more published studies will need to be analysed and entered into the central database.